The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

   </tr>
 </table>

-In an 8-man instance such as a Primal Extreme or Savage Raid, all of these but Leg Sweep will see at least some use and Leg Sweep has seen situational use in the past.
-Bloodbath, Second Wind, and Feint may all be used situationally depending on your party’s strategy to assist healers, while Arm’s Length is useful in any fight with a knockback/pull mechanic such as floors 2/4 of Pandaemonium Savage.
+In an eight-person instance such as a Primal Extreme or Savage Raid, all of these except Leg Sweep will see at least some use.
+Leg Sweep has seen situational use in the past.
+Depending on your party's strategy, Bloodbath, Second Wind, and Feint may all be used situationally to assist healers, while Arm’s Length is useful in any fight with a knockback/pull mechanic such as floors two and four of Pandaemonium Savage.
 True North will be useful in a majority of fights, as getting a full omni-directional fight is very uncommon these days.

 # Shape of the Blade: Introduction to Samurai

 ## Playstyle

 High similarity to Dragoon with simple GCD structure at a glance.
 However, SAM is a job that is capable of an extremely high skill ceiling due to its flexibility in its Kenki usage and Sen/GCD optimization.
 This is a job that emphasizes using the complete toolkit given the circumstances.
-Samurai manage two different resources to do heavy damage, Sen and Kenki.
+Samurai manage two different resources to do heavy damage: Sen and Kenki.

-Every time SAM completes a certain GCD combo, its corresponding Sen is collected; there are three types of Sen to collect:
+Every time SAM completes a certain GCD combo, its corresponding Sen is collected.
+There are three types of Sen to collect:

 Snow (Setsu)
 ![alt_text](https://lh6.googleusercontent.com/lW5486Um3Pv47vhQ8JbdZRN2hoXIOEj0mGBUN499CrqfPsbdmRGrEsD9qtyDzJSocNthd8tfnDa6jLKu_LdDQngUjBnFpeqv-pgAa57L_WuyxYH2JW6RcJzAXJ6y4TnAURE4csu3=s0 "Setsu")